-What do You Most Need When Playing PUBG?
+What Requirement is Most Needed When Playing PUBG?

 PUBG Minimum System Requirement for Mobile